What are Non-Current Assets?

 #1 – Tangible Assets

 Assets that physically exist, i.e., which can be touched.
 Tangible Assets are usually valued at Cost Less Depreciation.
-Tangible Assets Examples include Land, Property, Machinery, Vehicles, etc. However, it is worthwhile to note that not all Tangible Assets depreciate in value.
-Examples are like the land is often revalued over a period in the Balance Sheet of the Company.
+Tangible Assets Examples include Land, Property, Machinery, Vehicles, etc. However, it is worth noting that not all Tangible Assets depreciate.
+For example, the land is often revalued over a period in the Balance Sheet of the Company.
 Also, have a look at Net Tangible Assets

-These assets have an economic value derived from Earth and used up over time.
-Examples include Oil fields, mines, etc
+These assets have an economic value derived from Earth and are used up over time.
+Examples include Oil fields, mines, etc.

 #3 – Intangible Assets

-Assets that do not physically exist but has economic value falls under this category.
+Assets that do not physically exist but have economic value fall under this category.
 For an asset to be categorized as Intangible, the following criteria must be satisfied:

 - It must be Identifiable.